Nicolas Lokhoff: Biography

 In the early 1920s Lokhoff established a relationship with the staff of the Fogg Art Museum at Harvard University.
 In several stages, the museum acquired three Florentine scenes from the maestro: Expulsion from the Garden of Eden by Masaccio, from the church del Carmine; Procession of the Magi (Benozzo Gozzoli), from the Palazzo Medici Riccardi; and Concert by Giorgione, from the Palazzo Pitti.
 Other American institutions that acquired works of Lokhoff included the Portland Art Museum in Oregon (portraits of the Duke and Duchess of Urbino by Piero della Francesca, from the Uffizi); St. Mark's School in Southborough (Triptych by Giovanni Bellini, from the Venetian dei Frari church); St. Paul's School in Concord, New Hampshire (Madonna and Two Saints by Pietro Lorenzetti, from the Basilica of St. Francis of Assisi), and others.

 Nicholas Lokhoff died on 7 July 1948 and was buried in the so-called non-Catholic cemetery Allori.

 The heirs of the artist through the embassy in Rome offered the USSR to purchase a collection of copies, but the Soviets refused.
-Then, with the assistance of art historian Bernard Berenson, 22 copies were purchased by Helen Frick, daughter of American collector Henry Clay Frick, who eventually donated them to the University of Pittsburgh where they are currently displayed in the Nicholas Lochoff Cloister of the university's Frick Fine Arts Building.
+Then, with the assistance of art historian Bernard Berenson, 22 copies were purchased by Helen Clay Frick, daughter of American collector Henry Clay Frick, who eventually donated them to the University of Pittsburgh where they are currently displayed in the Nicholas Lochoff Cloister of the university's Frick Fine Arts Building.
 On 21 December 2017 a memorial plaque in his honor was erected on the building of the Pskov gymnasium, where the artist had studied.